danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 though.
 That's how I like to think about it.
 I need to create music to keep myself balanced but that doesn't mean that I surrender my privacy.
 The listener shouldn't have to either.

-I've learned a lot from working on this project.
-It's been very freeing in a lot of ways.
-I feel like I got over myself in some ways.
-Also I dug down deep and pushed through some issues.
-I spent a lot longer coming back to pieces adding to and changing things about them.
-I know that doesn't matter though.
-What I mean to say is: No one can ever hear how long any piece of music took to write.
-How much effort went into making it.
-How much struggle.
-How many demons overcome.
-Sound is just wiggly air.
-It is also my favourite thing to do with the time that I have.
-Also I don't think I'm hurting anyone.
-So that's what I'm doing.
-Making the air wiggle in a praticular way that interests me here in the right now.

 # Uncanniness